Laminations with transverse measures in ordered abelian semigroups: Appendix: probability measures.

 \begin{example}[Dart board example continued] We may suppose that the event space is the dartboard itself.
 Let $A_1$ be the closed first quadrant of the dartboard, let $A_2$ be the interior of the second quadrant, let $A_3$ be the closed third quadrant with the center removed, and $A_4$ is the interior of the fourth quadrant. $B$ is the event that the dart hits the horizontal line of the cross.
 Now we can calculate the various probabilities in Bayes' Formula to calculate $P(A_1|B)$.
 For example, $P(B|A_1)=P(B\cap A_1)/P(A_1)=(-1,1/4)/(0,1/4)=(-1,1)$.
 Similarly we calculate $P(B|A_2)=0$, $P(B|A_3)=(-1,1/4)$, $P(B|A_4)=0$.
 Then Bayes formula gives:

-This says the event $P(A_1|B)$ has probability 1/2 in the usual sense. \end{example}
+This says the event $P(A_1|B)$ has probability 1/2 in the usual sense, but the probability would be undefined using real-valued probability. \end{example}

-One can use $\PB$-probability distributions to produce a probability $\PB$-measure starting with an arbitrary $\PB$-measure on an event space $X$, possibly a Lebesgue measure.
-In particular, given a probability $\PB$-measure on $X$, one can obtain another probability measure from a $\PB$-distribution on $X$.
+One can use $\PB$-probability distributions to produce a probability $\PB$-measure starting with an arbitrary $\PB$-measure on an event space $X$.
+In practice, probably the most useful special case is the case where the distribution has values in $\PB$ and measure on $X$ is a positive $\bar\reals$ measure.
+In any case, one needs to define integrals of measurable functions with values in $\PB$, which we do in the following appendix, Section \ref{Integration}.